-- Regular well visits are important to ensure normal growth and development. - > Toddlers need a well child check at 24 months of age. - \triangleright The next well child check is at 2 1⁄2 years of age. - Appetite will vary depending on growth and activity. - > Toddlers should consume 12-20 ounces of whole milk per day.
-Use a sippy cup for liquids.
-No more bottles. - > Toddlers often eat a lot one time and not much the next.
-They may love a food one day and hate it the next. - You decide what to serve, when and where.
+- Regular well visits are important to ensure normal growth and development. - \blacktriangleright Toddlers need a well child check at 2 1⁄2 years of age. - > The next well child check is at 3 years of age. - Appetite will vary depending on growth and activity. - > Toddlers often eat a lot one time and not much the next. - > You decide what to serve, when and where.
 Offer the same food you make for everyone else.
-Let your toddler decide how much (if any) to eat. - > Offer 3 meals and 1-2 healthy snacks per day. - > To prevent choking, your child should never be left unattended while eating.
+Let your toddler decide how much (if any) to eat. - > Offer 3 meals and 1-2 healthy snacks per day. - To prevent choking, your child should never be left unattended while eating.
 Avoid nuts, popcorn and small hard candy until 5 years of age.
 These are easy for your child to choke on.
-Table foods that aren't cut appropriately can be high risk (for example: hot dogs, grapes should be cut into quarters). - The first dental visit is recommended starting at 1 year and every 6 months thereafter. - > Brush teeth twice per day.
+Table foods that aren't cut appropriately can be high risk (for example: hot dogs, grapes).
+Never allow your toddler to walk, run, or ride in the car with food in his mouth. - The first dental visit is recommended starting at 1 year and every 6 months thereafter. - > Brush teeth twice per day.
 Children's toothpaste with fluoride is recommended in small quantities (a grain of rice on the brush). - > Juice and other sugar-sweetened beverages are not recommended for children. - May sleep 10-12 hours at night and nap 1 time per day. - > Keep a regular bedtime routine. - Children need regular exercise, like playing games outside.
 Aim for a minimum of 1 hour per day.